codesleeps/Food-Analyzer/README.md

  - Carbs

 ### Bonus
-Then there is a selection of 9 similar foods for you to create each with a link to the recipe
+Then there is a selection of 9 similar foods for you to create each with a link to the recipe website